galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 }
 ```

 When calling `createPage`, you need to specify the path for the page, the component page template and some context data for the page.
 The `path` should start with a forward slash.
-The `component` should be an absolute path, so we'll use the Node.js `Path` module to resolve it.
+The `component` should be an absolute path, so we'll use the Node.js `Path` module to resolve it. `context` is where you put data that identifies or tells something about the page.
+It will be used as GraphQL variables in page queries.
+For this, we are putting `slug` since it distinguishes one post from another.

 ```js{1,25-31}
 const path = require(`path`)